Sir William James Thomas, 1st Baronet: Biography

 In 1914, Sir William James Thomas sold his coal interests to United National Collieries Ltd, and thereafter made substantial donations to charitable causes, particularly medical causes.
-Among other things, his donations were instrumental in the establishment of the Welsh National School of Medicine.
+Among other things, his donations were instrumental in the establishment of the Welsh National School of Medicine, the first medical school in Wales.

+He commissioned the large painting The Care of Wounded Soldiers by Margaret Lindsay Williams for Cardiff Royal Infirmary.
+He appears in the painting.